CCNA2 Human

 Cyclin-B1 Human Recombinant

-CCNB1 Human Recombinant produced in E. coli is a single polypeptide chain containing 457 amino acids (1-433) and having a molecular mass of 50.9 kDa.
+Recombinant human CCNB1, produced in E. coli, is a single polypeptide chain with 457 amino acids (1-433) and a molecular weight of 50.9 kDa.
+This protein includes a 24 amino acid His-tag fused at the N-terminus and is purified using proprietary chromatographic techniques.

 Shipped with Ice Packs